-On first impression, the Shark hair dryer has definitely been inspired by the shape of the Dyson Supersonic.
-You get a nozzle and a diffuser included and the way that the attachments magnetically attach to the dryer is similar too.
+On first impression, the Shark Style iQ hair dryer has definitely been inspired by the shape of the Dyson Supersonic.
+It's got a small, compact. circular head and the motor contained in the handle.
+The way that the attachments magnetically attach to the dryer is similar too.

-Despite weighing a relatively heavy 730g, the neat design and smaller size of the Shark dryer make it easier to maneuver.
-The black and rose gold colorway is stylish and there are three heat settings and three airflow settings, which allow you to customize the speed and the heat to suit your hair type.
+Despite weighing a relatively heavy 730g, we found that the neat design and smaller size of the Shark dryer made it very easy to manoeuvre.
+The black and rose gold colourway is stylish and there are three heat settings and three airflow settings, which allowed us to customise the speed and the heat to suit my hair type.

-How well does the Shark hair dryer perform?
+How well does the Shark Style iQ hair dryer perform?

-Personally, we found the powerful motor and highly concentrated airflow of the Shark dryer far better than many other models for drying and smoothing hair.
-It rough-dries hair very speedily and did a great job of eliminating frizz.
+We found the powerful motor and highly concentrated airflow of the Shark Style iQ hair dryer far better than many other models for drying and smoothing hair.
+It rough-dried the hair very speedily and did a great job of eliminating frizz.

 Does the Shark hair dryer come with extra attachments?

-The dryer comes with two attachments and both are pretty smart.
-The precision 2-in-1 nozzle gets top marks.
+All of the attachments are pretty smart.
+The precision 2-in-1 nozzle particularly gets top marks.
 There’s a little lever to change the depth of the nozzle from being fully open for rough drying to much narrower when you want to direct heat down the hair for a sleek result.
-We've never encountered another model offering this besides the Shark hair dryer, and it was extremely useful not to have to mess around with different attachments when trying to get to grips with how to blowout hair.
+We've never encountered another model offering this besides the Shark hair dryer, and it was extremely useful not to have to mess around with different attachments when trying to get to grips with how to blow dry hair.

 There is also a diffuser, with unique adjustable prongs to hold hair all the way from root to tip.
 Another clever feature is heat that's automatically adjusted when you change the styling attachment, to suit the hair type it works best for.
-So if you have curly hair and add the diffuser the heat will be gentler than if you need to use the nozzle.
+So if you have curly hair and add the diffuser the heat will be gentler than if you use the precision 2-in-1 nozzle.

-What’s not good about the Shark hair dryer?
+What’s not good about the Shark Style iQ hair dryer?

 The W&H Verdict

-If you’re looking for an upgrade to your existing hair dryer then you’ll love the Shark Style IQ Ionic Hair Dryer & Styler.
+If you’re looking for an upgrade to your existing hair dryer and want to customise your blow-dry experience to your hair type then you’ll love the Shark Style IQ Ionic Hair Dryer & Styler.
 It feels modern and the powerful motor dries hair quickly.
-The intelligent stylers are a big selling point.
-And if you’re not sure you can afford the Dyson this is a good compromise.
+Intelligent stylers are a big selling point.
+And if you want a high-end, technically advanced dryer but are not sure you can afford the Dyson this is a good compromise.

-The sleek design is attractive and makes it portable if you need a dryer for travel.
-With that said, this is still a big outlay for a hair dryer.
+The sleek design is attractive enough to sit out on any hair dryer stand and makes it portable if you need a dryer for travel.
+With that said, £200 or thereabouts is still a big outlay for a hair dryer.
 In fact, the Shark hair dryer does seem very pricy for 1600 watts when there are other more powerful dryers on the market at a cheaper price point.
-But if you want a premium product that is gentle on your hair this is a good investment.
+But, power isn't everything, and if you want an intelligent, kind-to-hair premium product this is a good investment.